kislay536/kislay536.github.io/_projects/Metro-MPI++.md

 ## Automatic Partitioning and Connectivity Analysis

-The core of the Metro-MPI++ tool is its ability to automatically analyze a Verilog design to identify parallelizable sections and map their communication pathways.
-When Verilator is done constructing the Abstract Syntax Tree (AST), we execute the `metro_mpi()` function, which essentially runs Metro-MPI++ using the constructed AST.
-The `metro_mpi()` function executes everything in stages, first entering the `V3Metro_MPI.h`.
+The goal of Metro-MPI++ is to automatically analyze a Verilog design to identify parallelizable sections and map their communication pathways.
+When Verilator is done constructing the Abstract Syntax Tree (AST), we execute the `metro_mpi()` function, which essentially runs Metro-MPI++  logic using the constructed AST.
+The `metro_mpi()` function executes in stages, first entering the `V3Metro_MPI.h`.

 ### Automatic Partition Detection